ahmadrazach/using-flask-python-framework-/FLASK-NOTE PAD/README.md

 To clear notes,you have to enter "Clear" in the textarea and press enter.It will erase all previous input.

 FOR STARTING:
+1. Download this repositry and you are ready to go!
-Create virtual environment for Python Flask.
+2. Create virtual environment for Python Flask.
 Check this link for help :
 https://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/

-And you are ready to go!Contact if you need any help!
+Contact if you need any help!